jamesaphoenix/Python_For_SEO/README.md

 16. Content De-duplication Techniques
 17. Grouping HTML Pages

+## The Power Of Python Combinations

+18. Comparing Keyword Intersections Between Multiple Keyword Lists (from Xn domains)
+19. Comparing Phrase Cominbations By Generating All Possible Phrases For SaaS Alternative Sales Pages

 ## DataForSEO Pipelines

-18. Creating Data Pipelines with DataForSEO (Data Engineering)
+19. Creating Data Pipelines with DataForSEO (Data Engineering)

 ## NLP For SEO

-19. Named Entity Recognition & Named Entity Linking
+20. Named Entity Recognition & Named Entity Linking
-20. Sentiment Analysis of HTML Pages + Finding Pages with Poor Readability Scores
+21. Sentiment Analysis of HTML Pages + Finding Pages with Poor Readability Scores
-21. Automatic Text Generation & Image Alt Tags / Article Summarisaition
+22. Automatic Text Generation & Image Alt Tags / Article Summarisaition
-22. IBM NLP Watson and Google's Natural Language API
+23. IBM NLP Watson and Google's Natural Language API
-23. Categorising Queries From Google Search Console
+24. Categorising Queries From Google Search Console

 ## Advanced API Techniques (Combining multiple APIs and blending data sources)

-24. How to connect to your Bing API Data
+25. How to connect to your Bing API Data
-25. Combining PPC & GSC Data to uncover new keyword opportunities for paid search
+26. Combining PPC & GSC Data to uncover new keyword opportunities for paid search
-26. Identify Keyword Cannabilisation with GSC + GA
+27. Identify Keyword Cannabilisation with GSC + GA

 ## Log File Analysis

-27. Log File Analysis
+28. Server Log File Analysis

 ## G-suite Automation

-28. Google Drive Automation
+29. Google Drive Automation

 ## Wordpress Automation

-29. How to automatically update a series of Wordpress Posts from 2019 --> 2020 with the [Wordpress REST API](https://developer.wordpress.org/rest-api/)
+30. How to automatically update a series of Wordpress Posts from 2019 --> 2020 with the [Wordpress REST API](https://developer.wordpress.org/rest-api/)
-30. How to automatically check all of your blog posts or pages for spelling mistakes - www.grammarbot.io
+31. How to automatically check all of your blog posts or pages for spelling mistakes - www.grammarbot.io
-31. Creating JSON-LD Schema With Python
+32. Creating JSON-LD Schema With Python

 ## Social Media Text-Mining

-32. Social Media
+33. Social Media

 ## Intent Classification

-33. Intent Classification of Keywords With Deep Learning
+34. Intent Classification of Keywords With Deep Learning

 ## Competitor / Content Research

-34. How to automatically track all of your competitors blogging strategy via RSS feeds and email in Python
+35. How to automatically track all of your competitors blogging strategy via RSS feeds and email in Python
-35. Find PeopleAlsoAsked Questions
+36. Find PeopleAlsoAsked Questions

 ## Internal Links

-36. Internal Links Graphs with NetworkX + Internal Link Recommendations
+37. Internal Links Graphs with NetworkX + Internal Link Recommendations

 ## DevOps Automation

-37. How to use Selemium With Python
+38. How to use Selemium With Python
-38. How to run CRON jobs for SEO
+39 How to run CRON jobs for SEO
-39. How to run Cloud Functions + Cloud Tasks for SEO
+40. How to run Cloud Functions + Cloud Tasks for SEO

 ## SEO Migrations
-40. How To Find A List Of Old URLs with Wayback CDX API
+41. How To Find A List Of Old URLs with Wayback CDX API

 ## SEO Testing

-41. SEO Split Test Using Python + CausalImpact + Tag Manager
+42. SEO Split Test Using Python + CausalImpact + Tag Manager
-42. Stratified Sampling Using Google Analytics + Python
+43. Stratified Sampling Using Google Analytics + Python
-43. SEO Split-Testing Experiments using Google Tag Manager
+44. SEO Split-Testing Experiments using Google Tag Manager
-44. CausalImpact for SEO
+45. CausalImpact for SEO
-45. Forecasting SEO Traffic with Sarimax + Facebook Prophet
+46. Forecasting SEO Traffic with Sarimax + Facebook Prophet

 ----